 In some scenario it may be true that the student has learned everything there is to learn from that teacher.

 If you want to learn from someone, be respectful of them no matter what.
-Even if you don't agree fully with everything they say, there might be a time where you will understand what they truly meant and you won't feel at odd with what the teacher was trying to convey to the class.
+Even if you don't agree fully with everything they say, there might be a time where you will understand what they truly meant and you won't feel at odd with what their message was.

 The Teacher-Student relationship is one very important one that is unsaid, untold, and very subtle yet very real.
 Protect it, nurture it, and keep a healthy attitude toward it if you want to learn.

-It wasn't until I turned about 25 years of age that I started to understand life, myself, my role in society, what the world, or the country I lived in was about, what my next step could be and at that time my choices were much better made it seemed.
+It wasn't until I turned about 25 years of age that I started to understand life, myself, my role in society, what the world, or the country I lived in was about, what my next step could be and at that age my choices were clearer.

 Before that I couldn't make sense of much yet I had a job and sustained myself since I was 17 and had already moved to a foreign country speaking another language.
-So I wasn’t exactly incapable but as we know the brain isn't fully developed until about 25 years old and it certainly felt true for me.
+So I wasn’t exactly incapable but as we know the brain isn't fully developed until about age 25.
+It certainly felt true for me.

 Protect your relationship with your teacher or mentor.
-Whomever this is, keep a healthy attitude, respect it so you can thrive.
+Whomever this is, keep a healthy attitude, respect them so you can thrive.

 From a Yogi to Another ~ Marie-Aude Préau

-Even though life may be quiet a challenge to get through sometimes, a Yogi understand that complaining makes things worse for oneself.
+Even though life may be quiet a challenge to get through sometimes, a Yogi understand that complaining makes things worse for one.